On August 25, 2016, the National Park Service Turns 100!

 Petrified Forest

-Whether you want to learn about fossil excavation, backpack at twilight, watch artists in residence be inspired by the breathtaking beauty the petrified wood, or just enjoy the scenic vistas, Petrified Forest is full of treasures waiting to be discovered.
-Take a backcountry hike into areas never open before such as Red Basin and little known areas like the Martha’s Butte.
+Whether you want to learn about fossil excavation, backpack at twilight, watch artists in residence be inspired by the breathtaking beauty of the petrified wood, or just enjoy the scenic vistas, Petrified Forest is full of treasures waiting to be discovered.
+Take a backcountry hike into areas never open before such as Red Basin and little known areas like Martha's Butte.

 There are two nice routes to the Petrified Forest from Phoenix.
 Depending on which route you choose, State Route 87 or Interstate 17, the travel time from Phoenix is roughly four hours.